 Side split homes are split-level configurations where multiple levels are visible from the front.
-Its like the house has been cut in half and one end lifted six feet.
+It’s like the house has been cut in half and one end has been raised six feet.
 Typically, the garage is brought into the house at ground level and the bedrooms are stacked above.
 One reason the design was originally favoured was because it eliminated the need for a separate garage.
-In terms of efficiency however, the interiors do not feel as spacious as a two-story house (that could have been built in the same footprint).
+In terms of efficiency however, the interiors do not feel as spacious as a two-story house (that could have been built in the same building footprint).
 From an architect’s perspective, the side split design is considerably more efficient than a bungalow and so it finds itself in between these two design concepts.

 Historians like to credit American architect Frank Lloyd Wright as being the visionary who first created a split – level design.
 There were several examples among his Prairie-style homes in the early 1900s.
 This notion isn’t entirely accurate however as the design that carried the ‘Side Split’ name in the late 50’s and which became popular in the early 1960s was different than FLW’s original blueprints.
 Parking a car inside a house for example, made it different.

 Take a walk through Oakville and Burlington in 2020 and you’ll find residential areas that are filled with side split homes.
 These upscale neighbourhoods were the city’s new developments in the 1950s.
 Today they’re well established communities with spacious lots and beautiful mature trees and plenty of public amenities.
 Houses in these neighbourhoods are in high demand and side splits are continually being upgraded into roomier, more attractive residences.

 Here’s Jim in Burlington discussing his exterior renovation and his positive experience working with Eastview Homes.

 Eastview Homes exhibits the exterior renovation of a 1950’s Side Split home in Burlington